-- locating a canopy or verandah over the building entrance; - recessing the entrance into the facade. - G11.
-When designing entrances and communal circulation spaces within the building, consider access for a range of different building users.
+- locating a canopy or verandah over the building entrance; - recessing the entrance into the facade. - When designing entrances and communal circulation spaces within the a building that is for residential use, consider access for a range of different building users.